 Since FQPA requires that a "reduced risk" pesticide must meet at minimum one of the above criteria, and because neonicotinoids and other newer systemics may be less toxic to humans than organophosphate insecticides, they meet the criteria for "reduced risk," in spite of higher ecological risks.
-Because of the prophylactic (applied in advance of a pest problem) nature of systemic pesticide use -the chemical is essentially an inoculant that becomes an inherent part of the seed or seedling- they are not compatible with an integrated pest management (IPM) system that relies on monitoring and thresholds for economic damage before the application of a pesticide, but may be considered consistent with "IPM" seen as pesticide chemical rotation.
+Because of the prophylactic (applied in advance of a pest problem) nature of systemic pesticide use-the chemical is essentially an inoculant that becomes an inherent part of the seed or seedling-they are not compatible with an integrated pest management (IPM) system that relies on monitoring and thresholds for economic damage before the application of a pesticide, but may be considered consistent with "IPM" seen as pesticide chemical rotation.

 While companies are not allowed to put a reduced risk claim on their pesticide labels, EPA "believes that companies use the conventional reduced risk pesticide status to their marketing advantage," with additional advantages possible at the state level (e.g. New York State waives reporting requirements for reduced risk uses).
-Reduced-risk products can be recommended for IPM programs on the label.
+PReduced-risk products can be recommended for IPM programs on the label.
 For example, the label for Acelepryn, active ingredient chlorantraniliprole, states that the product is "recommended for IPM programs on turf and landscape ornamentals because it does not directly impact natural arthropod predator and parasitoid populations including ladybird beetles, lacewings, minute pirate bugs and predatory mites."
+In the product is "recommended for IPM programs on turf and landscape ornamentals because it does not directly impact natural arthropod predator and parasitoid populations including ladybird beetles, lacewings, minute pirate bugs and predatory mites."